vanhbakaa/moonbix-bot/README.md

 > [!WARNING]
 > I am not responsible for your account.
 Please consider the potential risks before using this bot.

-# 🔥🔥 MUST USE PYTHON 3.11.5 (CAPTCHA VERSION NOT WORK ON TERMUX)🔥🔥
+# 🔥🔥 MUST USE PYTHON 3.11.5 (CAPTCHA VERSION ISN'T WORK ON TERMUX)🔥🔥

 ## Features
 | Feature                                                     | Supported  |